The oldest public wildflower garden in the United States

-The inflorescence is a rounded cluster of small white 4 to 10 part flowers, on a long stalk, pyramidal in shape, but about as long as wide (but this is not diagnostic); one cluster per leaf stem, but not all leaf stems will have an inflorescence.
+The inflorescence is a rounded cluster of small white flowers, on a long stalk, somewhat pyramidal in shape, but about as long as wide (but this is not diagnostic); one cluster per leaf stem, but not all leaf stems will have an inflorescence.

 Flowers are bisexual.
 The cream colored flower petals number 4 to 10, are ovate with an acute to obtuse tip and very tapered to clawed base.
 These fall off early leaving the stamens pointing outward in multiple directions.
 Stamens can number 15 to 50, and have white long filaments and cream anthers.
 There is one pistil with the style either very short or absent.
 The sepals of calyx are whitish-green in color, and are not persistent on the fruit.